 Who can receive payment of spot fine?

 Only Asst.
 Sub-Inspector (one star), Police Sub-Inspector (two star) and Police Inspector (three star) are authorized to receive payments against violation and issue a receipt.
 No Police Constable or head constable can issue a receipt and therefore receive a payment.
 They can however record the violations on the basis of which violation ticket will follow.
-This ticket can be settled at any of the traffic police stations or Bangalore-One center or on Bangalore Traffic Police website.
+This ticket can be settled at any of the traffic police stations or Bengaluru-One center or on Bengaluru Traffic Police website.
 Incase a Constable or Head Constable threatens you with spot fine, insist on getting receipt and the chances are that he will let you go because he is not authorized to issue a receipt or receive money.

 What is the spot fine for drunken driving?